alonho/course/doc/logging.md

 `logging.handlers.RotatingFileHandler('log', maxBytes=1024, backupCount=10)` - a handler that once a file reaches 1024 bytes in size, moves it and creates a new file. `backupCount` states how many files to keep. files will be named: 'log', 'log.1', 'log.2', etc'. each file will be approx' 1024 bytes long.

-`logging.handlers.TimedRotatingFileHandler('log.txt', when='midnight')` - a handler that rotates every midnight. also support `backupCount`. files will be named: 'log', 'log.2012-06-19', 'log.2012-06-20'.
+`logging.handlers.TimedRotatingFileHandler('log', when='midnight')` - a handler that rotates every midnight. also support `backupCount`. files will be named: 'log', 'log.2012-06-19', 'log.2012-06-20'.

 ## Handler level